FurryGamesIndex/games/doc/privacy-policy.md

 We currently do not use cookies.
 But we are using Cloudflare CDN.

-Cloudflare will make a cookie called `__cfduid`.
+Cloudflare may use some cookies such as `__cfduid`.
 For more infomations, see their [document](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies) and [privacy policy](https://www.cloudflare.com/privacypolicy/).

 In the future, we may use cookies.
 We will remind you before using cookies.
 The privacy policy will also be updated.